-If by the end of the 20th century dance initially associated with freedom in the market economy became an emblem of neoliberal precarity that was criticised both in theory and on stage, in post-socialist countries dance, somatics and critical choreographic practices became a means to rescue individual bodies from totalitarian collectivity, to perform self-expression and learn self-care, speak of historical and social issues and invent new forms of togetherness.
-Indeed, at the second Baltic Dance Platform (19–21 May 2022, Tallinn, Estonia) I sensed a common trait: dance as an area of social responsibility, its critical and social potential taken seriously and deeply explored, through the range of topics and aesthetics there was as broad as the concept of contemporary dance itself.
+If by the end of the 20th century, dance initially associated with freedom in the market economy became an emblem of neoliberal precarity that was criticised both in theory and on stage, in post-socialist countries dance, somatics and critical choreographic practices became a means to rescue individual bodies from totalitarian collectivity, to perform self-expression and learn self-care, speak of historical and social issues and invent new forms of togetherness.
+Indeed, at the second Baltic Dance Platform (19–21 May 2022, Tallinn, Estonia) I sensed a common trait: dance as an area of social responsibility, its critical and social potential taken seriously and deeply explored, though the range of topics and aesthetics was as broad as the concept of contemporary dance itself.

 The platform presented nine performances, sixteen pitches and three workshops from Estonia, Lithuania and Latvia – countries with much in common, though with different perspectives in dance education, creative approaches and aesthetics.
 Many of the artists from Estonia and Lithuania had studied or currently work in western Europe, while most of the Latvians are graduates of the dance programme at the Academy of Culture, which clearly leaves a mark on their aesthetics and working methods, although does not fully determine them.

-If you crave simplified generalisations from the platform, here we go: the Estonians worked in a more ‘brainy’ way, juggling cutting-edge visual trends, somatic awareness and cultural theories; the Latvians were more ‘confessional’, focusing on personal topics and vulnerability of stage presence, and trying to reach out to a broader audience; the Lithuanians were more furious and politically charged, dealing with rebels, outcasts and gestures of resistance.
-Even when working in a seemingly formalist approach, they would try to analyse and deconstruct embodied ideologies.
+If you crave simplified generalisations from the platform, here we go.
+The Estonians worked in a more ‘brainy’ way, juggling cutting-edge visual trends, somatic awareness and cultural theories.
+The Latvians were more ‘confessional’, focusing on personal topics and vulnerability of stage presence, and trying to reach out to a broader audience.
+The Lithuanians were more furious and politically charged, dealing with rebels, outcasts and gestures of resistance; even when working in a seemingly formalist approach, they would try to analyse and deconstruct embodied ideologies.